We offer additional products used in conjunction with our Inferior Turbinate Blade during ENT surgeries.

 The IPC® System is a multispecialty surgical power console for removing soft tissue, hard tissue, and bone during ENT surgeries.
 Our IPC System and its suite of application-specific products make it the most versatile console on the market.
 From inferior turbinoplasties to complex skull base cases, the IPC platform can serve your full range of ENT surgery needs.
 It's part of our comprehensive selection of powered ENT instruments.

 The IPC System powers all of your favorite Medtronic ENT handpieces.
-You can connect up to four handpieces at once, including the Straightshot® M4 Microdebrider, Legend® EHS Stylus® Drill, Endo-Scrub® 2 Lens Cleaning Sheaths, and Skeeter® Otologic Drill.
+You can connect up to four handpieces at once, including the Straightshot® M4 and M5 Microdebriders, Legend® EHS Stylus® Drill, Endo-Scrub® 2 Lens Cleaning Sheaths, and Skeeter® Otologic Drill.

 Learn more about the innovative IPC System.

-The Straightshot® M4 Microdebrider is an innovative powered handpiece for ENT surgery that helps improve intraoperative functionality and precision when incising or removing soft tissue, hard tissue, or bone.
+The Straightshot® M4 and M5 Microdebriders are innovative powered handpieces for ENT surgery that help improve intraoperative functionality and precision when incising or removing soft tissue, hard tissue, or bone.

-Winner of a Medical Device Excellence Award, it’s the first microdebrider that lets you rotate only the tip of the curved blade during ENT surgery.
+They are the first microdebriders that let you rotate only the tip of the curved blade during ENT surgery.
 This allows you to perform 360-degree cutting in the frontal sinuses, a more complete removal of polyps and mucin in the maxillary sinuses, and gain greater access to target tissue in the lateral and posterior areas of the airway.

-Our complete line of blades and burs makes the Straightshot M4 Microdebrider the most versatile handpiece for ENT surgery in adults and children.
+Our complete line of blades and burs makes the Straightshot M4 and M5 Microdebriders the most versatile handpieces for ENT surgery in adults and children.
 Some examples of this versatility include:

 Our software-driven Endo-Scrub® 2 Lens Cleaning Sheaths are rigid endoscope accessories that help ENT surgeons maintain maximum visualization at the surgical site during nasal and sinus endoscopic surgery, without removing the endoscope.
 An Endo-Scrub 2 Sheath delivers a high-power burst of irrigation to flush debris out of the endoscope lens tip.
 Endo-Scrub 2 Lens Cleaning Sheaths significantly improve the ability to operate in the presence of bleeding during ENT surgery.1-6